A quick summary...

 Below is an example of completing a quiz from the homepage quiz panel to seeing the points gained as a reward on the user's profile.

-The responsive, mobile-first site implements gamified learning specific to each user individually.
-Training is incentivised with a points-based system, which acts as an online currency for entry into regular and targeted retailer specific prize draw competitions.
+A mobile-first site was developed to deliver a personalised, gamified learning experience for each user.
+This is executed by a incentivised training through a points-based system, which serves as a virtual currency for entry into regular and retailer-specific prize draw competitions.

-Below are solutions and features based on user frustrations and business goals.
+Below show some of the solutions and features based on user frustrations and business goals found throughout the research phase.

-Testing was completed with a selection of user at LG HQ to make sure the product worked for the audience, changes were made based on feedback, frustrations and recommendations.
+Testing was completed with a selection of users at LG's head office to make sure the product worked for the audience, changes were made based on feedback, frustrations and recommendations.
 One main outcome of the testing was to add the word 'Menu' next to the hamburger icon so that all users would know where to find pages on mobile.

-The screens below show the difference in needs for the user types;
+The screens below show the difference in execution for the permission types;

 A - retailer staff/ third-party user